 We can measure the degree of compulsion – which translates to the degree of interrupter needed to break the focus.
 Some dogs can be easily “bought off” others not.

-Training and living with collies
+Learning and living with collies

 Walking a busy street with traffic can cause the dog to lunge out.
 Uncontrolled movement: joggers, bikes, other dogs doing agility will trigger the reflex to control.